3. Working with Modules

 To delete a module implementation, right click on a module in the module list and

-select " Delete".
+Delete".
 This will

 bring up the dialog box shown in Figure 3.6.